Gath (city): Tell es-Safi

 Tell es-Safi and Tel Zafit (تل الصافي, Tall aṣ-Ṣāfī; תל צפית, Tel Tzafit) are Arabic and Hebrew names for the ancient mound now widely identified as Gath (variant: "Geth"), one of the five cities in the ancient Philistine Pentapolis (along with Gaza, Ekron, Ashkelon, and Ashdod).
 It is a large multi-period site that is located in central Israel, approximately halfway between Jerusalem and Ashkelon, on the border between the southern Coastal Plain of Israel and the Judean foothills.

-First noted by explorers in the mid-19th century CE, and subsequently excavated in 1899 for three seasons by the American archaeologist F.J.
+First noted by explorers in the mid-19th century CE, it was subsequently excavated beginning in 1899 for three seasons by the American archaeologist F.J.
 Bliss and the Irish archaeologist R. A. S. Macalister.
 Extensive exploration of the site was not conducted until 1996, when a long-term project was commenced at the site, directed by Aren Maeir of Bar-Ilan University, Israel.
 Since 1996, excavations, surveys and other studies have been conducted at the site, focusing on various cultures, periods and aspects relating to the site, its culture and history, and its surroundings.

+Chalcolithic

 The site was inhabited from Proto-Historic through Modern times.
 The earliest evidence for settlement is from the Chalcolithic Period (c.
 5th millennium BCE), after which there is continuous occupation until the modern Palestinian village of Tell es-Safi, abandoned during the 1948 Arab–Israeli War.

 Bronze Age

+Early Bronze Age

 During the Early Bronze Age there is evidence of a large urban site, apparently similar to other EB III urban sites in southern Canaan, such as nearby Tel Yarmut (Jarmuth).
 Scant evidence of this period was found on the tell in the form of stray sherds.
 In the vicinity of the tell (to the east, in Area C6) evidence of tombs and possible domestic activities were found.

+Middle Bronze Age

 Finds from the MB IIB (and a few MB IIA) were found on various parts of the tell in the survey (including a scarab of Khyan, found in the 1960s).
 Recently, in the 2006 season, evidence of an impressive MB IIB fortification was found in the vicinity of the summit of the tell, comprising a stone wall/tower and a packed earth rampart/glacis.

+Late Bronze Age

 The Late Bronze remains at the site are impressive as well, evidence of the Canaanite city of Gath, which is mentioned in the El-Amarna letters.
-Finds from this period include a large, apparently public building, cultic-related finds, and a small collection of Egyptiaca, including two Egyptian Hieratic inscriptions, both inscribed on locally-made vessels.
+Finds from this period include a large, apparently public building, cultic-related finds, and a small collection of Egyptiaca, including two Egyptian Hieratic inscriptions, both inscribed on locally made vessels.
 This city was apparently destroyed at the end of the Late Bronze Age, most probably with the arrival of the Philistines.